Joshua Eiffe

 Robert McCoy

-Robert McCoy is serving his first term on the Stillwater Board of Education.
+Robert McCoy is serving his second term on the Stillwater Board of Education.
 He lives in Stillwater with his wife, Shelby, and two children, who both attend Stillwater Schools.

 McCoy is a small business owner and stay-at-home dad who said he “is looking to bring back community communication to our school board.
 Your child, your choice: I believe we need to get the students back to learning and thriving in Stillwater, and in a close sense of community that supports teachers and staff throughout the district.